Signed in as:

 Our kennels are temperature regulated with the ability to be fully enclosed or retain a pavilion style.
 Ceiling fans and heaters are used to keep all of our animals comfortable.

 It varies with each trainer depending on the type of training and the phase of training they are in.
-On average each trainer has 12-18 dogs at one time.
+On average each trainer has 15-20 dogs at one time.
 To some this may sound like a lot compared to other dog training facilities.
-But, where we are different is we have 7 trainers along with 4 additional full time staff members and 4 part time staff members that work to maintain very clean kennels, make sure dogs are fed and medicated property, run any errands, and maintain the property.
+But, where we are different is we have 6 trainers along with 5 additional full time staff members and 3 part time staff members that work hard to keep the kennels clean, make sure dogs are fed and medicated, run any errands, and maintain the property.
 Because we have the staff we do our trainers only have to train.

 It is important to schedule your dog(s) for training in advance as we maintain a high capacity of dogs and have a waiting list in place.

 Nope.
-In addition to the training program, we also have 40' X 50' outdoor exercise yards.
-Each dog is allowed to romp and play between sessions!
+In addition to the training program, we also have 40' X 50' outdoor exercise yards where they get play time with other dogs!

 Our facility is located on 120 acres.
 We have seven technical ponds, a swim-bye pond for advanced gundog training, and a five acre lake.
 We also have access to thousands of acres of land within twenty minutes of our facility and have the option to use these lands to introduce your dog to a variety of scenarios.

-We strongly encourage you to visit your dog every four to six weeks to review the training and allow us to teach you the new commands.
+For our Gundog Program we strongly encourage you to come for a session at the 6 week mark with the foundation trainer and then every four to six weeks once they are in the field to review the training and allow us to teach you the new commands.
 Plus, we welcome you to participate in daily field training sessions.
 Come prepared for any weather condition!
 You’ll be invited to observe, run your dog, and run other dogs for additional practice and experience.
-Please email or call in advance for scheduling.
+Please contact your trainer in advance for scheduling your appointment.

 Best Retrievers requires each dog to be supplied with heart worm and flea/tick medications for the duration of his/her stay by the owner.
 While this has not been an issue at our facility, we strongly believe in prevention.
 Please label packages with your dog’s name and the date to be given.
 Best Retrievers will maintain all of our own equipment (leashes, collars, etc.) for training your dog.
 There will be a detailed list of items that will be attached to your reservation email.
 Please read it carefully!